yrapop01/yrapop01.github.io/python/index.md

 - Advisor: Yuri Rapoport
 - Software requirements: Python 3.6+ with numpy, jupyter, pyplot, pandas and scikit-learn installed
 - Preferred hours: 10:00-18:00
+- Preferred number of students: not more than 25

 # Course Topics